-As previously noted, on September 14, 2017 and July 19, 2018, the MSRB published the Concept Proposal53 and Request for Comment,54 respectively, seeking public comments on various aspects of current primary offering practices and setting forth several questions related to Rule G- 11 and Rule G-32, as well as Form G-32 data fields.
+various aspects of current primary offering practices and setting forth several questions related to Rule G- 11 and Rule G-32, as well as Form G-32 data fields.
 Following its review of the comments, the MSRB also conducted additional outreach with various market participants.
-The following summarizes the comments received and, where applicable, sets forth the MSRB's responses.
+The following summarizes the comments received on both the Concept Proposal and the Request for Comment and sets forth the MSRB's responses thereto.
+With regard to the Concept Proposal, the MSRB only provides responses to comments regarding those items that were not subsequently addressed in the Request for Comment.
+With respect to the Request for Comment, the MSRB provides responses to comments for each proposed change therein as set forth below.
 Summary of Comments Received in Response to the Concept Proposal